Linkkijkl/kattilakioski/README.md

 - `yarn install` - install frontend dependencies
 - `yarn prepare` - build themes
 - `yarn dev` - run frontend development server
-- `psql postgres://postgres:mysecretpassword@postgres -c "UPDATE users SET is_admin = true WHERE username = 'yourusername';"` - promote your user to admin
+- `psql postgres://postgres:mypasswd@postgres -c "UPDATE users SET is_admin = true WHERE username = 'yourusername';"` - promote your user to admin

 Debug backend and frontend ( even at the same time! ) from vscode's debug side bar.
 Debug backend tests by first starting backend debugging session, then starting backend tests debugging session.

 ## Hardcore Development

-If you want to get **all** this running locally without containers: take a look how services in `docker-compose.yml`, `docker-compose.production.yml` and `.env` are configured, and how `deploy.sh` invokes them.
+If you want to get **all** this running locally without containers: take a look how services in [`docker-compose.example.yml`](docker-compose.example.yml) are configured, and what tools are installed in [`.devcontainer/Dockerfile`](.devcontainer/Dockerfile). [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json) might also provide some information.
 Install things as they are required.
 May the search engine be with you.